 eSpatial does not give suppliers direct access to client data or network/equipment management responsibility.
 They do not have direct access to client data or the eSpatial SaaS network environment.

-eSpatial uses exclusively world renown third party suppliers with stellar background, such as Amazon (for cloud infrastructure), and Iron Mountain (for backup storage).
+eSpatial uses exclusively world renown third party suppliers with stellar background, such as Amazon (for cloud infrastructure), and Google.